seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         STATUS      current
         DESCRIPTION
-            "The table listing mappings between policies that a certificate issuing Certificate Authority (CA) considers as equivalent or comparable to the domain policies of the subject certificate CA."
+            "The table listing mappings between policies that a certificate issuing Certification Authority (CA) considers
+            as equivalent or comparable to the domain policies of the subject certificate's CA."
         ::= { cPolicyMappingInfo 3 }

     cPolicyMappingEntry OBJECT-TYPE